Collaboration gets you farther than insults

 Ben Long is a contributor to Writers on the Range, writersontherange.org, an independent nonprofit dedicated to spurring lively conversation about the West.
 He is senior program director for Resource Media and lives in Kalispell, Montana.

-This article originally appeared on Las Cruces Sun-News: Collaboration gets you farther than insults
+This article originally appeared on The Pueblo Chieftain: Collaboration gets you farther than insults